wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/tools/surfboard.md

 The command will initialize the project structure:

-* Under the `ride` subdirectory you can find the dApp script example.
+* Under the `ride` folder you can find the dApp script example.
-* Under the `script` subdirectory you can find the JS script example that assigns the dApp script to account.
+* Under the `script` folder you can find the JS script example that assigns the dApp script to account.
-* Under the `test` subdirectory you can find JS test example.
+* Under the `test` folder you can find the JS test example.
 * The `surfboarf.config.json` file contains the settings for blockchain operation.

 To configure the settings, edit the `surfboarf.config.json` file or use the following command: